robertstass/coot_plumage/README.md

 ## Coot plumage - Adding a feathery flourish to Coot.

-A small collection of mostly time saving add-ons for the model building software Coot.
+A small collection of mostly time saving add-ons for the model building software Coot (The older 0. version only).
 Installation instructions can be found at the end of this file.

 Written by Robert Stass, Bowden group, STRUBI/OPIC (2024)